-- Larger support level has been created with a cluster of stop loss orders below.
+- A larger support level has been created with a cluster of stop loss orders below.
 This is a very dangerous level to trust when the price looks like this.
-Sideways action on low volatility is a sign of weakness.
+Sideway action on low volatility is a sign of weakness.

-- Huge markdown where a lot of buyers have to sell in panic.
-This selling causes even more negativity and the chart is very one sided.
-Usually when cryptocurrency prices drop this fast and violently, the selling stops after a few panic sell offs.
+- Huge markdown were a lot of buyers have to sell in panic.
+This selling causes even more negativity and the chart is very one-sided.
+Usually when cryptocurrency prices drop this fast and violently, the selling stops after a few panic sell-offs.

-- First expansion phase after the several month long accumulation period.
+- First expansion phase after the several month-long accumulation periods.
 The market is going straight up which is a combination of new positivity and shorts getting stopped out.
-Any way this looks good for the upside.
+Anyway, this looks good for the upside.

 - Distribution phase with profit taking from many swing traders.
 A floor has been created which causes a fake safety zone.
-Many buyers have gatherd stops below.
+Many buyers have gathered stops below.

-- Trend has turned around and many later buyers are stopped out which causes more negativity.
-As a long-term investor you should not worry about this since you are in it for the long run.
+- The trend has turned around and many later buyers are stopped out which causes more negativity.
+As a long-term investor, you should not worry about this since you are in it for the long run.
 Make sure to analyze how price behaves at lower levels.
 So far Bitcoin is trading at higher prices and there is not much to worry about.

-- Swing trade accumulation period which is a goood sign for the long-term since the selling will be paused for a while.
+- Swing trade accumulation period which is a good sign for the long term since the selling will be paused for a while.

 - Short-term distribution phase that will attract new investors due to high prices.

 - Coronavirus panic selling.
-Nothing have changed with the fundamentals of Bitcoin.
-This is a black swan even that should be used as a buying opportunity.
+Nothing has changed with the fundamentals of Bitcoin.
+This is a black swan event that should be used as a buying opportunity.

 - Bitcoin trades higher in a very positive channel immediately after the panic selling stops.
 This is a sign that there is a lot of underlying positivity to push prices higher.

-- Sideways action on higher prices is a sign that there is not many short-term or long-term sellers.
+- Sideways action on higher prices is a sign that there are not many short-term or long-term sellers.
 Very good for all investors looking to stay long.

 - Very short pullback after a new top test.
-Market seems very positive and it looks like it’s becoming one-sided with the buyers in control.
+The market seems very positive and it looks like it’s becoming one-sided with the buyers in control.

 - When the market hits these levels it is okay to take profits on 50% of your position and wait for more information.
 If you bought earlier around $4000-$8000 you have made roughly 10x.
 This is more than enough to close out some profits.

-- First larger pullback in this massive uptrend.
-It comes on higher volume and for me this is a sign of profit taking by very early buyers.
+- The first larger pullback in this massive uptrend.
+It comes on higher volume and for me, this is a sign of profit taking by very early buyers.
 Only large investors can cause this amount of volume.
-Now is not the time start any new positions.
+Now is not the time to start any new positions.
 Be to sell out more if higher prices are reached.